Codeception/codeception.github.com/docs/08-UnitTests-CEST.markdown

 {% endhighlight %}

-In most cases, we will probably test exactly one method.
+Let's create first test with `generate:cest` command:

+{% highlight yaml %}
+bash
+$ php codecept.phar generate:cest unit Post

+{% endhighlight %}

+At first we need to define with `$class` preoperty the class which is being actually tested.

+{% highlight php %}

+<?php
+class PostCest {
+	$class = 'Post';

+	function shouldBe(CodeGuy $I)
+	{

+	}
+}
+?>

+{% endhighlight %}

+This will create an empty Cest file for us.

+There are many cases whre we test only one method of a class.
 As we discovered, it's quite easy to define the class and method you are going to test.
 We take the `$class` parameter of the Cest class, and the method's name as a target method.

 {% highlight php %}